Hypermobility Quiz

 TYPES OF HYPERMOBILITY

-Regional Hypermobility: sometimes joints are grouped in different ways in the body, and these are referred to as “bodily regions.”
+Regional hypermobility: sometimes joints are grouped in different ways in the body, and these are referred to as “bodily regions.”
 Some examples of regions include the upper extremities (your hands, arms and shoulder blades), your lower extremities (your feet, legs, and hips), and your axial skeleton (your sacroilliac joints, your pelvis, your spine, your jaw, and your skull).
 Some patients will present with hypermobile joints in one region of their body, without having hypermobile joints in another region of their body.
 Commonly patients who are only hypermobile in their lower extremities (hips, feet, knees, ankles etc.) are not identified as being hypermobile by healthcare providers, as the most common hypermobility assessment (the Beighton Scale) neglects to adequately asses the lower extremities.

-Generalised Joint Hypermobility (GJH): sometimes people will have hypermobile connective tissue in joints throughout their body.
+Generalised joint hypermobility (GJH): sometimes people will have hypermobile connective tissue in joints throughout their body.
 This is referred to as Generalised Joint Hypermobility (GJH).
 GJH is typically assessed using the Beighton Scale, with people who score 5 or more on the 9 point scale given the label of GJH.
 Although the Beighton Scale is commonly used, it is far from perfect.
 You can listen to my Help!
 I’m Hypermobile podcast episode by clicking here where I do an in-depth discussion and analysis of the Beighton Scale, and please also be sure to check out The Beighton Score as a measure of generalised joint hypermobility by Sabeeha Malek et al. (2021) which reaches the conclusion that:

-“As such, the collective findings of this review demonstrate a need for a change in clinical thinking.
-The BS should not be used as the principle tool to differentiate between localised and generalised hypermobility, nor used alone to exclude the presence of GJH.”
+“The BS should not be used as the principle tool to differentiate between localised and generalised hypermobility, nor used alone to exclude the presence of GJH.”
 (Malek, Reinhold and Pearce, 2021)

 HYPERMOBILITY SUMMARY